Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to become involved in a conflict or difficult situation.
-The phrase doesn't literally refer to entering an actual fray but figuratively means engaging in a challenging situation or argument.
+The idiom doesn't literally refer to entering an actual fray but figuratively means engaging in a challenging situation or argument.

 Origin: